Yumehaki/BackUpShare/README.md

 -2: Your disk will be compressed to some extent by the data of others.
 -3: If the password is leaked, users and non-users all over the world can access your data.
 -4: If you lose the path file (described below), your data will not be returned.
 We will deal with this later.
  0: This software has no warranty.

 ~ Technical structure of BUS ~
 First you specify the files to back up.
 The specified file is first wrapped in a number of ZIP files.
 Encrypt this ZIP file.
-RSA → AES → (ZIP) → AES → RSA.
+For example, RSA → AES → (ZIP) → AES → RSA.
 The password in this case is defined by the path file.
 In addition, it will multiply ZIP the encrypted files.
-Finally, use "7z", which has a high compression rate.
+Finally, use a method with a high compression ratio.
 The file is now sent to n people.

 In addition, the path file has a '2nd password' applied and is lightweight.
 For this reason, it can be operated without problems even on cloud servers of large companies.
 It is recommended to use non-ASCII characters of 16bit or more for the 2nd password.
 It is also 2FACTA certified (mandatory).